adishavit/adishavit.github.io/_drafts/Brain Unrolling.md

 // prints: 42,43,44,45,46,47,48,49,50
 ```

-The infinite loop will suspend at every iteration, yielding the current value, and only resume on demand.
+The infinite loop will suspend at every iteration, yielding the current value, and only resume on demand (note that when eventually hitting max `unsigned int` it will wrap around (which is better than UB) so it is still an infinite loop).

 To get a better feel for them, let's take coroutines for spin.